 4. Your money back

-If your film is selected to play in the festival, we’ll pay you back your original submission fee.
+If your film is officially selected to screen in the festival, we’ll reimburse your original submission fee.

-In addition to reimbursing your submission fee, if your film is selected, we will also give you a small fee to thank you for letting us screen your work.
+If your film is officially selected to screen in the festival, you will also receive a small fee to thank you for letting us screen your work.

 6. Fewer restrictions

 There are no premiere or date-of-completion requirements.
-Your film is still eligible even if it has screened in the Ottawa region before.
-You are also still eligible to submit if your film has distribution, has been broadcast on television, and/or is available to view in full online.
+Your film is eligible even if it has screened in the Ottawa region before.
+You are still eligible to submit if your film has distribution, has been broadcast on television, or is available to view online.

-We will email you shortly after you submit to confirm we’ve received your application, and later, you’ll receive a notification informing you of the results, regardless of whether or not your film was selected.
+After you submit your film, you'll get a notification from the festival to confirm we’ve received your application.
+Later, you’ll receive a notification informing you of the results, regardless of whether or not your film was selected.

-Our 2017 festival will take place at Arts Court, downtown Ottawa’s hub for film, visual art, music, theatre and dance, and a meeting place for people from diverse artistic and cultural backgrounds.
+Our festival usually takes place at Arts Court, downtown Ottawa’s hub for film, visual art, music, theatre and dance, and a meeting place for people from diverse artistic and cultural backgrounds.

-During the 2017 closing ceremony, awards will be given in the following categories:
+At the end of the festival, awards are given out in the following categories:

 BEST LOCAL FILM

-All selected films are automatically in consideration for one or more awards in all relevant and appropriate categories.
+All selected films are automatically in consideration for awards in all relevant and appropriate categories.

-For more information on award sponsors, prizes, and last year's list of nominees, visit: mirrormountainfilmfest.com/awards
+For more information on award sponsors, prizes, previous winners and nominees, visit: mirrormountainfilmfest.com/awards

 Please read all of the rules carefully before submitting.

-Film submissions of any length are free all year round if your film was shot and/or edited within 125 km of Ottawa.
-Contact the festival for information on how to submit a local film.
+Film submissions of any length are free if your film was shot and/or edited within 125 km of Ottawa.
+You may be asked to provide documentation supporting your claim.
+Contact the festival for more information on how to submit a local film.

 – Submission fees are non-refundable.